dyahayuarimbi/final-project-gigih/README.md

 npm run lint is used to check the code that has been made and find out if there is an error or not.
 If there is, then you can immediately change it according to the correct code.
 So the code that is made will be neater.

+### Vercel

+In this project, we use Vercel.
+Just by pushing the project to GitHb, the project created will be built and deployed automatically.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**